Data protection policy

 - ensuring that data is collected and used fairly and lawfully

-- processing personal data only in order to meet our operational needs or fulfill legal requirements
+- processing personal data only in order to meet our operational needs or fulfil legal requirements

 - taking steps to ensure that personal data is up to date and accurate